agshumate/Liftoff/README.md

                         files
   -n 50                 max number of Minimap2 alignments to consider for each
                         feature
-  -f feature types      list of parent feature types to lift-over
+  -f feature types      list of feature types to lift-over -d 2                  distance scaling factor.
+Alignment nodes father apart
+                        than this in the target genome will not be connected in the graph
+  -exclude_partial      write partial mappings below -s and -a threshold to
+                        unmapped_features.txt.
+If true partial/low sequence
+                        identity mappings will be included in the gff file with partial_mapaping=True, low_identity=True in
+                        comments

 ```
 The only required inputs are the reference genome sequence(fasta format), the target genome sequence(fasta format) and the reference annotation or feature database.
 If an annotation file is provided with the -g argument, a feature database will be built automatically and can be used for future lift overs by providing the -db argument.